syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/organize-pdf.md

 documentation: ug
 ---

-# Organize Pages Feature in ASP.NET MVC PDF Viewer control
+# Organize Pages

-## Introduction

-Welcome to the User Guide for the Organize Pages feature in EJ2 PDF Viewer.
-This powerful feature allows you to manage your PDF documents efficiently by organizing pages seamlessly.
-Whether you need to add new pages, remove unnecessary ones, or adjust page orientation, this feature has got you covered.
+The PDF Viewer allows you to manage your PDF documents efficiently by organizing pages seamlessly.
+Whether you need to add new pages, remove unnecessary ones, rotate pages, move pages within the document, and copy or duplicate pages, the PDF Viewer faciliates these tasks effortlessly.

-## Getting Started
+## Getting started

-To access the Organize Pages feature, simply open the PDF document in the EJ2 PDF Viewer and navigate to the toolbar.
+To access the organize pages feature, simply open the PDF document in the PDF Viewer and navigate to the left vertical toolbar.
 Look for the `Organize Pages` option to begin utilizing these capabilities.

-## Key Functionalities

-- **Add New Pages:** Easily integrate additional content by adding new pages to your document.
-Simply select the option to insert new pages and customize them as needed.

-- **Remove Pages:** Streamline your document management process by removing unnecessary pages with ease.
-Select the pages you wish to delete and confirm to remove them from the document.

-- **Rotate Pages:** Resolve orientation issues by rotating pages clockwise or counterclockwise as required.
-This feature ensures that your document displays correctly, maintaining clarity and readability.

-- **Select All Pages:** Make uniform adjustments and modifications by conveniently selecting all pages at once.
-This allows for efficient editing and formatting across the entire document.

-- **Real-Time Updates:** Experience instant updates as any changes made to the page organization are instantly reflected within the PDF Viewer.
-Simply click the **Save** button to ensure that your modifications are preserved.

-- **Save As Feature:** Preserve your edits by utilizing the **Save As** feature.
-This allows you to download the modified version of the PDF document for future reference, ensuring that your changes are stored securely.

-## Organize Pages Features

-Organize pages support allows you to rotate, rearrange, insert, rearrange, copy and delete from a PDF document using a miniature preview of the PDF pages.
+The page organization support enables you to perform various actions such as rotating, rearranging, inserting, copying, and deleting pages within a PDF document using organize pages dialog.

-* Click the `organize pages` button in the left pane, this displays the organize pages pane in the PDF Viewer.

-### Rotating PDF Pages
+### Rotating PDF pages

-You can rotate PDF pages to ensure they are oriented correctly.
-The Rotate icon allows you to:
+You can adjust the orientation of PDF pages to ensure proper alignment.
+The rotate icon offers the following options:

-* `Rotate Clockwise`: Rotate the selected pages 90 degrees clockwise.
+* `Rotate clockwise`: Rotate the selected pages 90 degrees clockwise.

-* `Rotate Counterclockwise`: Rotate the selected pages 90 degrees counterclockwise.
+* `Rotate counter-clockwise`: Rotate the selected pages 90 degrees counter-clockwise.

-### Rearrange PDF Pages
+### Rearranging PDF pages

+You can easily change the sequence of pages within your document using the drag and drop method:

-* `Drag and Drop` : Click on a page thumbnail and drag it to the desired position within the document.
-Release it to rearrange the order of the pages.
+* `Drag and drop`: Click and drag a page thumbnail to the desired position within the document, then release it to rearrange the page order.

-### Inserting New Pages
+### Inserting new pages

-You can add new pages to your document effortlessly
+Effortlessly add new pages to your document with the following options:

-* `Insert Blank Pages Left` : Use the icon to insert a blank page to the left of the selected page.
+* `Insert blank page left`: Insert a blank page to the left of the selected page using the respective icon.

-* `Insert Blank Pages Right`: Use the icon to insert a blank page to the right of the selected page.
+* `Insert blank page right`: Insert a blank page to the right of the selected page using the corresponding icon.

-### Deleting PDF Pages
+### Deleting PDF pages

-Removing unwanted pages from your document is simple
+Removing unwanted pages from your document is straight forward:

-* `Select Pages to Delete`: Click on the page thumbnails you wish to remove.
+* `Select pages to delete`: Click on the page thumbnails you wish to remove.
 You can select multiple pages at once.

-* `Delete Selected Pages`: Use the delete option in the organize pages delete icon to remove the selected pages from the document.
+* `Delete selected pages`: Use the delete option in the organize pages pane to remove the selected pages from the document.

-### Copying PDF Pages
+### Copying PDF pages

-For documentation purposes or to duplicate content within your PDF
+Duplicate the pages within your PDF document effortlessly:

-* `Select Pages to Copy`: Click on the image on the organize PDF thumbnails you wish to copy.
-Use the copy option to duplicate the selected pages.
+* `Select pages to copy`: Click on the page thumbnails you wish to duplicate.
+Use the copy option to create duplicates.
 When a page is copied, the duplicate is automatically added to the right of the selected page.
-Multiple copies can be achieved using the toolbar action.
+Multiple copies can be made using the toolbar action.

+### Selecting all pages

+Make comprehensive adjustments by selecting all pages simultaneously.
+This facilitates efficient editing and formatting across the entire document.

+### Real-time updates

+Witness instant changes in page organization reflected within the PDF Viewer.
+Simply click the **Save** button to preserve your modifications.

+### SaveAs functionality

+Safeguard your edits by utilizing the **Save As** feature.
+This enables you to download the modified version of the PDF document for future reference, ensuring that your changes are securely stored.

 ## API's supported

 **enablePageOrganizer:** This API enables or disables the page organizer feature in the PDF Viewer.
 By default, it is set to `true`, indicating that the page organizer is enabled.